MakeSchool-Tutorials/Ramp-Level-0/P08-Arrays/content.md

 There are a few steps that you can break this challenge into:

 - check if there are any spots yet, if not, return white
-- if there are spots, get the index of the last location in the array
+- if there are spots, get the number of the last index in the array
-- use the index to get the last spot
+- use the index to get the last spot object
 - update `lastColor` to be the value of the color property of the last spot

 When your logic is working correctly, the upper left square should correctly match the color of the most recently added spot: